Roy Halladay: Death

 On November 7, 2017, Halladay died when the ICON A5 Founders Edition amphibious aircraft he was piloting crashed into the Gulf of Mexico.
-The Pasco County, Florida, Sheriff's Office confirmed that Halladay was the only occupant of the aircraft at the time of the crash and that air traffic controllers had not received any mayday distress signals from the plane before the crash.
+The Pasco County, Florida, Sheriff's Office confirmed that Halladay was the only occupant of the aircraft and that air traffic controllers had not received any mayday distress signals before the crash.
 The crash was reported to have happened about 0.25 mi off the coast of New Port Richey, Florida, in water 4 ft deep.

 The Pasco Sheriff's Office Marine Unit responded to the accident after a call at noon, reporting that a sport plane had crashed upside-down into shallow water.
 The plane was reported to be Halladay's, and he had tweeted four weeks earlier about his excitement about acquiring the plane, which was reportedly registered in the name of Halladay's father, a retired commercial pilot.

 An autopsy report by the Pinellas-Pasco Medical Examiner's Office released in January 2018 revealed that Halladay's blood contained morphine, hydromorphone, amphetamine, fluoxetine (an antidepressant), baclofen (a muscle relaxant), and zolpidem (a sleep aid sold under the brand name Ambien).
 According to forensic pathologist Burr Hartman, "He had a drug combination similar to a speedball.
 He was impaired by these drugs.
 It was definitely not safe for him to fly an airplane."
 On April 15, 2020, the National Transportation Safety Board (NTSB) released a report stating that in addition to the drugs, Halladay was executing aerobatics including steep climbs and turns, and the plane sometimes came within 5 ft of the water before a final climb caused its speed to fall to 85 mph, after which it nosedived into the sea and Halladay was killed by blunt force trauma and drowning.
 The NTSB determined the probable cause of the crash to be the "pilot's improper decision to perform aggressive, low-altitude maneuvers due to his impairment from the use of multiple psychoactive substances, which resulted in a loss of control".

 Halladay and his wife, Brandy, appeared in a since-removed promotional video for the aircraft with her stating her strong objections to him buying the plane.